sifteo/thundercracker/README.rst

 stir
   Our asset preparation tool, the Sifteo Tiled Image Reducer.

-speex
-  Tools for encoding & compressing audio samples, using the speex codec. (possibly merge with stir...)

-deps
-  Outside dependencies, included for convenience.

-attic
-  Old or experimental code, not part of the main toolchain.
+test
+  Unit tests for firmware, SDK, and simulator.

+tools
+  Internal tools for SDK packaging, factory tests, etc.

 vm
-  Tools for working with the virtual machine sandbox that games execute in.
+  Tools and documentation for the virtual machine sandbox that games execute in.
 Includes "slinky", the Sifteo linker and code generator for LLVM.

 Operating System